 Illustrations: 6 black and white

-BIC classification codes: JFSJ1 (Gender Studies: women), HBJ (Regional and National History),
+BIC subject codes: JFSJ1 (Gender Studies: women), HBJ (Regional and National History), 1DVUA (Russia)

 1. Framing the View: Russian Women in the Long Nineteenth Century